jagatrajsingh2000/eytraining/day8/paystream_architecture_solution.md

 # PayStream Architecture Solution

 ## Problem Statement

-PayStream is a payment platform that receives payment requests from merchants, processes settlements, checks fraud risk, sends notifications, updates analytics, and runs end-of-day reconciliation jobs.

-The main design question is:

-> When should the system use a **Queue**, and when should it use an **Event Bus**?

-This is important because payment systems need reliability, retries, load balancing, and independent service communication.
-Some tasks must be handled by only one worker, while some events must be broadcast to many services.
+SCENARIO BACKGROUND

+PayStream is a B2B payment processor handling 4 million transactions per day for 600 merchant clients.
+Their platform must guarantee every payment is settled exactly once, notify downstream systems about account activity, and produce a real-time fraud risk score before authorisation completes.

+The engineering team is designing the messaging layer.
+They need to choose the right pattern for each integration below.

 ## Complete Architecture Diagram